Red-Valley/tecnical-test/README.md

-# Tecnical test
+# Tecnical test / Back-end

 ## Testing you tecnical skills
-* General programing concepts questions (verbal)
+    - General programing concepts questions (verbal)

 ## Code test
-    Create an IRC (Internet Relay Chat)
-    - Create a login page with options to create user if none exists.
-Use nicknames to identify the user.
-    - Create a chat room, where you load message history and show incoming messages real-time.
-    - Create a text box to write messages.
-    - Messages should show sender and time information.
-    - Chat integrations: Create a bot with Giphy or Youtube that recognizes the following command in the text box:
-        - command format: /youtube_or_giphy <string>
-        - Look up string in the corresponding API.
-Suggest gifs or videos depending on the input string and the chosen API.
-Add funcionality to select video/gif and send it through the chat.

-## Frontend, use the following stack:
+    Our RV-Contact team needs to create a system where company users can be registered with the following data:

+        - First name
+        - Last name
-    - Javascript
+        - Identification number
-        - React
+        - ID Type
-        - Redux
+        - Address
-        - Thunks/Saga
+        - Phone number

-    - Html/Css (Material ui, Boostrap, Tailwind Css, etc)
+    For them they must have an authentication system to be able to access the platform and be able to view other registered users who are registered.
+    Where you can filter them by name, surname or identification number.

+    They also requested that users be able to follow each other and be able to unfollow another user.

+    Taking into account that the number of users of the company can reach more than 800 people, they request to be able to paginate users from 1 to 10 or 10 to 20.

+## Functionality

+    - The API should follow typical RESTful API design pattern.
+    - The data should be saved in the DB.
+    - Provide proper unit test.
+(Bonus)
-    - Testing (Bonus)
+    - Provide proper API document.
+(Bonus)

-## Backend, choose between any of the tools below:
+## What We Care About

+Feel free to use any open-source library as you see fit, but remember that we are evaluating your coding skills and problem solving skills.

+Here's what you should aim for:

+    - Good use of current Node.js & API design best practices.
-    - Application:
+    - Extensible code.
+    - Good testing approach (Bonus).

+## Tech stack:
     - Python (Django, Flask)
     - Node.js (Express, NestJs)
-        - Firebase or similar (Optional)
+    - Mysql, PostgreSQL, MongoDB, etc
+    - Integration Swagger (Bonus)
     - Testing (Bonus)

 ## Platform:
-    - Deploy your app to any free platform such as Heroku, Netlify, Vercel, etc.
+    - Deploy your app to any free platform such as Heroku, etc.

 ## To apply for the job you must ...
     - Fork this repository.